Table of contents

 Key points 🔑

-• Unlike ROAS, which focuses on revenue, profit tracking takes profitability into account by including costs such as COGS and operating expenses.
+• Unlike ROAS, which focuses on revenue, Profit Tracking takes profitability into account by including costs such as COGS and operating expenses.

-• By implementing and testing profit tracking, advertisers can better align their advertising strategies with profitability rather than just revenue, which can lead to more financially sustainable ad campaigns.
+• By implementing and testing Profit Tracking, advertisers can better align their advertising strategies with profitability rather than just revenue, which can lead to more financially sustainable ad campaigns.

 What is Profit Tracking?